Hi, I'm Saumitra Phatak.

 Quick Links: HoodLab , Google Scholar page, CV, Linkedin page

-Our team captures individual lithium-6 and cesium-133 atoms in optical tweezers and cools them to a few microKelvin above absolute zero, giving us single-particle control that still feels magical even after thousands of experimental runs.
-The Hood group’s mission, as I see it, is to turn that control into practical quantum technology by pairing rigorous Atomic Molecular Optical (AMO) physics with inventive engineering.
-In this quest we not only want to achieve the goal but find an efficient route through innovative cooling/imaging techniques; a necessity as atoms only communicate in the language of resonances which is natural for particles of light i.e., photons.
+Our team captures individual lithium-6 and cesium-133 atoms in optical tweezers and cools them to a few micro-kelvin above absolute zero — giving us single-particle control that still feels magical after thousands of experimental runs.
+The Hood group's mission, as I see it, is to turn that control into practical quantum technology by pairing rigorous AMO physics with inventive engineering.
+In this quest, we don't just want to reach the goal; we want to find an efficient route through innovative cooling and imaging techniques — a necessity, since atoms only communicate in the language of resonances, which is natural for photons.